natureblocks/open-impact-standards/README.md

 ````
 __StateNode object type:__
 - `tag` must be a key of the top-level (root) object's `node_definitions` object.
 A `StateNode`'s `tag` affects some aspects of `Dependency` validation within the `StateNode.depends_on` `DependencySet` (see the `Dependency` object type for more details).
+- A `StateNode` may specify 0 or more `Milestone` values, but a given `Milestone` value may not appear on `StateNode` objects more than once per schema.
 ````
 type StateNode {
     id: integer